 My mind works differently.
 I do have dark thoughts, and I do have moments when I even scare myself, but how I take care of these thoughts is with writing.
 I have written many songs and poems, most of them sad, depressing, and even violent, but I would never take these ideas and act upon them.
 I have never engaged in violent behaviors, and probably never will, even with video games apparently “influencing” me (as some people would accuse).
 Video games have not warped my mind.
 Video games are an alternate reality; in other words, it’s not actually real.
 It is a digital media that you control with your fingers.
 Of course, there have been cases where people have admitted that their crimes were influenced by video games, but I don’t believe the games themselves are the things to blame.
 I’ve been a gamer all my life and I understand how they work and react with my mind.
 If someone sees something in a video game that is potentially dangerous and want to imitate it, then they are not fully aware of the consequences and the difference between fantasy and reality.

 Obviously, I am not speaking with scientific facts or experiences from other people.
 However, I feel that politicians and leaders of organizations find anything they can to blame people for their actions.
 There have been many bills and analyses from the government to study and even stop violent and sexual images in media, mainly seen in video games.
 While I do agree that video games do have some influence on people, I do not believe it is as harmful as these groups would suggest.
-I am 20 years old and even my mom wishes I wouldn’t play such realistic violent games, but she understands that I know what it is: not real.
 If someone cannot decipher the difference between reality and fantasy, then their playtime with video games should be monitored.
 Otherwise, we can all move on with our lives, sit down, and waste hours of our lives on video stimulation.